-What I do like is that it's one of the few grills that comes with its own mounting brackets, so to have that extra cost of $40-50 instantly saved is something that I really appreciate.
-If you take into that economy saving then this is definitely a frontrunner among the top boat grills.
+What I do like is that it’s one of the few models that comes with its own mounting brackets, so to have that extra cost of $40-50 instantly saved is something that I really appreciate.
+If you take into that economy saving then this is definitely a front runner among the top marine grills.

 Magma A10-215 Marine Kettle

-Beyond its beautiful appearance and how it might add to the visual appeal of your ship, it's actually a very good grill too.
+Beyond its beautiful appearance and how it might add to the visual appeal of your ship, it’s actually a very good cooker too.